biodockerfiles/biodockerfiles.github.io/_pages/submit.md

 ```
 ~~~

+Add one sentence description to `excerpt` and type the tool's website URL to `website` in the template.
+Then, add the Dockerfile within the triple backticks with `dockerfile` tag as shown in the place of `# Here goes the Dockerfile` in the template above.

 Hit the `Propose new file` button at the end of the page to create the Dockerfile.
 This will fork the project and create the Dockerfile in a branch in the fork.

 Then see the `Comparing changes` page and hit the `Create pull request` button (and then again in the following view) to actually submit the Dockerfile to biodockerfiles.